5.1. Firmware Update concept

 5.1.4.
 Firmware Update modes

-The LwM2M protocol defines two modes of Firmware Download:
+The LwM2M protocol defines two Firmware Download modes:

 • Push mode — The Server writes the firmware directly to the Package Resource (/5/0/0).
 This typically uses block-wise transfer.
-On Anjay Lite clients, Push mode blocks all other LwM2M operations until the transfer completes.
+In Anjay Lite clients, Push mode blocks all other LwM2M operations until the transfer finishes.

 • Pull mode — The Server writes a URI to the Package URI Resource (/5/0/1).
 The Client downloads the firmware asynchronously from the given URI and can continue handling other LwM2M requests during the download.